Purchase and Sale of a Franchise

 Franchise Business Formation Attorney in Yorkville and Oswego

-The setup and structure of your franchise operation whether you have one franchise or multiple franchises are critical decisions.
-Sean Robertson and his team at Robertson Legal Group, LLC are experienced in drafting incorporation documents such as bylaws and LLC operating agreements, corporate and LLC resolutions, and corporate and LLC minutes.
+The setup and structure of your franchise operation whether you have one franchise or multiple franchises are critical decisions. his team at Robertson Legal Group, LLC is experienced in drafting incorporation documents such as bylaws and LLC operating agreements, corporate and LLC resolutions, and corporate and LLC minutes.

 Our firm understands structuring holding and subsidiary corporations and Limited Liability Corporations to minimize liability exposure.
 Asset protection is critical because one lawsuit could destroy a business and their financial investment.
 Payroll, sales, and/or employment taxes can become huge liabilities, which are not easily erased.
 Inexperienced business owners often get into payroll and employment tax problems, which creates major business and personal obstacles for franchise owners.